AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * FORMS-12445: Wrong values are captured in the Form Data Model after the order of the Radio Button options is changed and the form is published.
 * FORMS-12947: When a user adds a new language to an existing dictionary, it fails to merge or add
 * FORMS-11363: When a user submits a form via Workspace, a display issue occurs in the tables while it is rendered
 * FORMS-11756: When a user adds the ES6 JavaScript features such as `let` and `const` in custom functions, the rule editor fails to open.
-This mainatenance release brings support for ES10
+This maintenance release brings support for ES10
 * FORMS-13164: If the user generates a PDF, unexpected blank lines are added to it after submission
 * FORMS-13789: When user tries to generate multiple PDFs, the Output batch API fails
 * FORMS-11483: When a user converts PDF to PDF/A-2B or PDF/A-3B, it fails to convert and shows a validation error
 * FORMS-10501: When a user invokes HSM, the documents are certified but it does not enable LTV
 * FORMS-11546: When a form author uses repeated panels in an Adaptive Form, the ARIA attribute is missing from the HTML tags.
-This improves accesibility of repeated panels of Adaptive Form
+This improves accessibility of repeated panels of Adaptive Form
 * FORMS-11826: Due to matching labels Arial&reg; labelledby and Arial&reg; label, the screen readers are not able to distinguish between these two.
 To resolve the issue – the label "aria-labelledby" is replaced with "aria-describedby" for the form fields.
 (F).
-This improves accesibility of Adaptive Forms
+This improves accessibility of Adaptive Forms
 * FORMS-12626, FORMS-13094: Users are unable to access the toolbar using the keyboard to save or edit content on the form editor page.
 This accessibility issue was fixed
 * FORMS-13102: During the form authoring process, the icons available on the Forms and Documents page lack descriptive features for differently abled individuals.
 This accessibility issue was fixed